-In the spring of 2018, I completed my Bachelors degree in Ecology & Evolutionary Biology as well as graduating magna cum laude in Computer Science from the University of Colorado, Boulder.
-During this time, I worked at the CU Laboratory for Atmospheric and Space Physics (LASP Space Science) for three years.
-I worked in the Data Systems department as an Undergraduate Research Assistant to advance and refactor the Python automation pipeline and code for scientific data returned from Mars orbiter MAVEN.
-This included successfully launching and documenting the first ELK stack in the department to graphically track thousands of file changes returned daily, as well as developing the Docker environment for deployment.
+I completed my Bachelor degrees magna cum laude in Computer Science and in Ecology & Evolutionary Biology from the University of Colorado Boulder.
+During this time, I worked at the CU Laboratory for Atmospheric and Space Physics (LASP Space Science) in the Data Systems department as an Undergraduate Research Assistant to advance and refactor the Python automation pipeline and code for scientific data returned from Mars orbiter MAVEN

 For more information and details about work I’ve been a part of are available in the Research section.

-I am passionate about science communication and history and am the researcher, writer, and artist for the science and history blog History Survival Guide.
-A blog that discusses topics in science history to help a stranded time traveler to survive in different time periods.
+I am excited about learning and teaching science history and I am the researcher, writer, and artist for the science and history blog History Survival Guide.
+A STEM blog that discusses topics in science history to help a stranded time traveler to survive in different time periods.
 For more information about personal projects I am working on are available in Outreach and Projects section.

 If you have any questions, feel free to email me at firstname.lastname@example.org